Important Changes in GST for 2023

 6. Simplified GST return filing

 Taking, the feedback from recipients who have commented on the complexity of GST returns filing into account, a new simplified system has been introduced.
 This is anticipated to reduce evasions to a great extent and also increase statutory compliance.
-A plan for enabling the transition between the old and new systems easier was released and approved by the Council and the same was released in June 2019.
+A plan for easier transition between the old and new systems was released and approved by the Council and released in June 2019.

 7. Mandatory DIN